Below are some of the milestones the Rosemere Cancer Foundation is proud to have helped our clinical teams achieve over the last 20 years.

 Building of a dedicated Cancer Information Centre at Royal Preston Hospital where patients and their families can access information on all aspects of living with cancer and be guided by Macmillan funded support staff.

 Provision of Scope Guides for the Bowel Cancer Screening Service in Preston, Blackburn, Lancaster and Barrow to make the procedure more comfortable for those known to be at particular risk.
 It is hoped that this will also reduce the number of people who do not return for further screenings and thereby save lives.
 This equipment was purchased with funds donated by the Furness Building Society.

 Purchase of an additional ultrasound machine to facilitate the introduction of a same day diagnosis service in the new Breast Care Unit at Chorley.
 This initiative was made possible by a donation from the Witches of Adlington fundraising group.

 Refurbishment of wards at Westmorland General Hospital to accommodate a new local chemotherapy service in a bright, uplifting and comfortable environment.
 This project brought cancer treatment closer to home for patients throughout the Central Lakeland area who had previously had to travel long distances to Barrow or Lancaster.

-Refurbishment of premises adjacent to Blackpool Victoria Hospital to provide accommodation for the families of leukaemia patients spending long periods as an in-patient in the region's specialist haematology unit.
+Opening of Duncan House following the refurbishment of premises adjacent to Blackpool Victoria Hospital to provide accommodation for the families of leukaemia patients spending long periods as an in-patient in the region's specialist haematology unit.